LZappy87/toids_remove/README.md

 - Python 3.8.10

 ## DESCRIPTION
-This script it's used to disable all 'to_ids' tags on selected MISP Events and then republish them

-the script is fully configurable through the keys.py file wich contains:
+This script it's used to disable all 'to_ids' tags on selected MISP Events and then republish them, this script is fully configurable through the keys.py file wich contains:

 misp_url            | URL of the MISP instance